jonprather/easy-cbt/README.md

 # EasyCBT CBT Learning Simplified

 A full-stack application built to simplify learning CBT (Cognitive Behavioral Therapy) by allowing users to complete, save and update CBT journals.
-This project was built using Next.js, Typescript, Trpc, Tailwind, and Prisma.
+This project was built using Next.js, Typescript, tRPC, Tailwind, and Prisma.
 The app also features social logins for authentication using Next-auth and an OpenAI GPT-3 chatbot for better user experience.

 ## Features